• Menu

 The reason for this is, that the airline has the same information available – just likely more accurate.
 Because the accuracy of the third-party ticket provider depends on the integration with the airline CRS (computer reservation system).

-How To Find the Overview of Available Seats
+How To Check Available Seats on a Flight

 Once you’re on the airline’s website or app, simply start the booking process of the flight you wish to go with until you reach the seat selection.